demizer/doc-templates/devdoc.rst

     // doc-templates -- Document template examples for developers
     //
-    // Copyright © 2012 - The doc-templates Authors
+    // Copyright © 2012 - The doc-templates Contributors
     //
     // MIT Licensed, see LICENSE for details
     //